Skip to main content

 Usage

-1. Create a service account in Grafana with enough permissions to use the tools you want to use, generate a service account token, and copy it to the clipboard for use in the configuration file.
-Follow the for details.
+1. If using service account token authentication, create a service account in Grafana with enough permissions to use the tools you want to use, generate a service account token, and copy it to the clipboard for use in the configuration file.
+Follow the for details on creating service account tokens.

 2. You have several options to install mcp-grafana: